 Brown pelicans have no natural predators; their biggest enemies are humans, who have decimated pelican populations in the past.

 Flocks of brown pelicans fly in a long, straight line or a V formation with synchronized wingbeats and gliding.
 Sometimes a pelican will fly low over the water’s surface, almost touching it with its wingtips.
 It flies with its neck folded and head resting on its back.

 Adults are silent, with a rare low croak; nestlings squeal.

-Breeding typically begins at age 3 to 5 years.
-Pelicans in large colonies on the ground, in bushes or in the tops of trees.
+Breeding typically begins at age three to five years.
+Pelicans organize in large colonies on the ground, in bushes or in the tops of trees.
 The male brings nest materials to the female, who builds the nest.
-Females usually lay 2 to 3 chalky white eggs between March and May.
+Females usually lay two to three chalky white eggs between March and May.
 Unlike most birds, pelicans incubate their eggs with their feet.
 Parents share the responsibility of incubating the eggs, which hatch in about a month, and raising the young.
 Pelicans are born blind, featherless and entirely dependent on their parents.
 First flight usually occurs around 75 days old.

 - The brown pelican is the smallest pelican species in the world.

 - Brown pelicans have excellent eyesight, giving them the ability to spot schools of fish from high up in the air.

 - A pelican’s throat pouch can hold up to three times more than its stomach.

 - Brown pelicans are very strong swimmers.
 Young pelicans have been tracked swimming three miles per hour before they are even able to fly.

 - The use of the pesticide DDT in the mid-20th century caused populations of brown pelicans and other birds, including ospreys and bald eagles, to decline significantly.
 After DDT was banned in 1972, pelicans began to thrive again.